Ryota Yamasato: Career

 Beginning with season 3 of Terrace House: Boys × Girls Next Door on April 12, 2013, Yamasato became a studio commentator on the reality TV series Terrace House.
 He has continued this role on each installment of the franchise, where he is known as the cynical one who enjoys highlighting the house members' flaws.
 In 2015, he was given his own spin-off on Netflix Japan's YouTube channel titled Yama Channel where he comments solo.

 Yamasato co-authored two books that were both released on June 25, 2013.
 News no Yomikata Oshiemasu! explains recent political and economic words in an easy-to-understand manner, while Yamasato Ryōta no 'Tarinai' Eigo teaches simple English for communication.

 Yamasato played the villain in the 2016 Shuriken Sentai Ninninger vs. ToQger the Movie: Ninja in Wonderland.
 Since October 2016, Yamasato and his fellow Terrace House commentator You have co-hosted the puppet show Nehorin Pahorin on NHK Educational TV.
 They each voice mole puppets who co-interview the non-famous guest represented by a pig puppet.
 The anonymity afforded via the puppets and voice modulation allows the guests to talk candidly about topics not usually covered on mainstream TV, such as idol otaku or host club addiction.

 Yamasato voiced the character Karasutengu in the 2017 anime film Pretty Cure Dream Stars!.
 He released Tensai wa Akirameta, a completely revised and updated version of his 2006 autobiographical book Tensai ni Naritai, on July 6, 2018, and it sold 100,000 copies in two months.
 A fan of One Piece since its beginning, Yamasato voiced the character Donald Moderate in the 2019 One Piece: Stampede film.

+Yamasato and fellow comedian Masayasu Wakabayashi are the main subjects of the 2023 biographical series Passion for Punchlines (だが、情熱はある, Da ga, Jōnetsu ga aru) on Nippon TV, in which he was portrayed by Shintaro Morimoto.